thomas-samoht/hapi-fhir-jpaserver-starter/README.md

 }
 ```

-Before you request the timeline service ensure your endpoint is registered and
+Before you request the timeline service ensure your endpoint is registered in the [adressing](https://github.com/minvws/nl-irealisatie-zmodules-addressing-register) and
 the [pseudonym-exchange-service](https://github.com/minvws/nl-irealisatie-zmodules-pseudonym-service) knows your provider-id.
 To find your provider-id, look in the [settings file](src/main/resources/application.yaml).